Gabriellmal/Insta-pip/README.md

 📄 License

-This project is open-source and available under the MIT License.
+This project is usuing devloper License.

 Created with ❤️ to help Python developers code faster.